 In 2016, a significant event occurred that brought an important piece of church history full circle: the parishioners enthusiastically agreed with the Outreach Committee to sponsor a Syrian refugee family.
 In cooperation with the Reconstructionist Congregation of Detroit, a Jewish congregation that meets in the church building, and under the direction of Samaritas, an agency with a long history in settling refugees, church members quickly joined forces to raise money and furnish a home for our family of five.
 An active group from CCD as well as members of the RCD continue to provide almost daily support to the family group (now including three more relatives who arrived later) as they all become acclimated to their new home.
 We rejoice in the fact that an Episcopal parish and a Jewish congregation together welcomed and housed a Muslim refugee family.

 While being downtown has long been considered a liability, now Christ Church is enjoying its proximity to the Detroit riverfront and city center as these urban sectors undergo re-visioning and rebirth.
 In addition to established nearby residential areas such as Lafayette and Elmwood Parks, hundreds of apartments and townhouses, within walking distance of the church, are nearing completion.
-In 2018, we not only anticipate this new growth in our near neighborhood, but also expect to welcome a new rector to our parish.
 We look forward to sharing the Christ Church Detroit experience with all!